netwrix/privilege-secure/api-docs/AccessControlPolicy/AddManagedAccountGroupToMultiplePoliciesAsync.md

 ## Add managed account group to multiple policies.
+(Auth roles: Admin)

 <a id="opIdAddManagedAccountGroupToMultiplePoliciesAsync"></a>